 We recently updated Europe to market weight.
 We're now starting to see a stabilization of the European economy.
 It’s by no means a bounce, but we don't necessarily need to see a bounce for European stock markets to behave better.
 Rumblings concerning the use of fiscal policy are becoming more persistent.
 Valuations are clearly not very demanding for European companies across all sectors, particularly relative to the long-term averages of their US counterparts.
 A resumption of global growth would further bring the opportunity for stronger corporate earnings given Europe is such an open economy.

 Japan is a market that has room to move.
 It's under-owned, cheap, and clearly could benefit from global PMI bouncing and an easing in trade uncertainty, particularly as it has recently signed three trade deals.
-Economic growth is likely to be hit by the recent implementation of a sales tax, but the economy will benefit from very low unemployment, and is gearing up for fiscal stimulus while monetary policy
+Economic growth is likely to be hit by the recent implementation of a sales tax, but the economy will benefit from very low unemployment, and is gearing up for fiscal stimulus while monetary policy is loose.

 Overall, growth should improve across emerging markets thanks to a fall in aggressive protectionism and lower global interest rates, while the US dollar not rallying any further could provide a further tailwind.
 This is clearly a very wide universe and we would be cautious on countries beset by domestic economic difficulties as in the case of South Africa, where fiscal concerns are elevated.”